MichalFrost/Portfolio/Explanation of basic concepts/4. Machine Learning/README.md

 Data Engineer - is the person who ingest and store data, set up databases, build data pipelines and has a strong software skills.

-ETL framework for sedigning data pipelines:
+ETL framework for designing data pipelines:
 - Extract data
 - Transform extracted data
 - Load transformed data to another database

+Data Structures:
+- Structured Data - easy to search and organize, difined types, grouped, about 20% of data is organized.
+- Semi-structured Data - different observations have different sizes (like one id has 2 favourites artists and another one has 5 of them).
+- Unstructured Data - usually text, sound, pictures or video.

 ## 25/11/2024 - start of Understanding Machine Learning